-It is true that modern sources are retrospective, but one can add these sources to the limited available sources from period of the Saudi-Wahhabi movement and draw general picture of the tribal and social structure in Najd before and after the emergence of this movement.
-Refering to social life in Najd, these sources distinguish between two categories designated by the terms al-qabaliyun and al-khadiriyun.
-The first is derived from the word qabila (tribe) and refers to kinship groups whose members claim descent from one of two eponymous Arab ancestors, ‘Adnan or Qahtan, and can trace their origin to a known tribe.
-The second comprises tradesmen and artisans who cannot claim such descent.
-The Arab literature divides al-qabaliyun into superior and inferior tribes: the former claim purity of their asl (origin) and their biological kinship and the latter are tribes the purity of whose asl is suspected by the former tribes.
+Referring to social life in Najd, modern sources distinguish between two categories: al-qabaliyūn and al-khadiriyūn.
+The name of the first is derived from the word qabīla and refers to kinship groups that claim descent from one of two Arab ancestors, ’Adnan and Qahtan, and can trace their origins to a known tribe.
+The second term refers to tradesmen and artisans who cannot claim such descent.
+The Arab literature divides al-qabaliyūn into superior and inferior tribes: the former claim purity of their ‘asl (‘origin’) and kinship and the latter are tribes the purity of whose ‘asl is questioned by the ‘pure’ tribes.

-4. Tribal characteristic of Najd in the eve of Wahhabi emergence
+The Characteristics of Najdi Tribes at the Dawn of Wahhabism

-The following chapter attempt to survey the development of the ecological characteristics of Najd during history.
-Most of these records refer to the tribes of Banu Hanifa whose segments or branches had dominated the area of Yamama or sedentary area of Najd (south-east Najd) and its surroundings.
-Chronicles and genealogical records attempt to trace the lineage of Banu Hanifa, relating them to an ancestor in the name of Baker Ibn Wa'il.
-These chronicles and records usually refer to Banu Hanifa as tribes and not a single tribe or a great segmentary group, which comprised several-sub groups.
-These historical records trace back the appearance of Banu Hanifa to the eve of Islam, describing them as the powerful tribes in Najd and elsewhere in the Arabian Peninsula.
+Most records in this regard refer to the tribes of the Banu Hanifa who were the dominant presence in the Yamama area and the sedentary south-eastern area of Najd and its environs.
+Chronicles and genealogical records attempt to trace the lineage of the Banu Hanifa, relating them to an original ancestor called Bakr Ibn Wa’il.
+These records usually refer to the Banu Hanifa as several groups rather than a single larger body encompassing several sub-groups.
+These records trace the Banu Hanifa back to the eve of Islam, describing them as powerful tribes in Najd and elsewhere in the peninsula.

-It is difficult to get information about Najd before and during the first Islamic period, because all sources on the subject are retrospective written later by Arab chronicles.
-Izz al-Din Ibn al-Athir (1160- 1233) is an example of the retrospective chroniclers who refer to Banu Hanifa when he present his account about the capture of the area of Najd in 644 by the Muslim forces led by Khalid Ibn al-Walid, the famous military leader.
-Ibn al-Walid nominated Samara ‘Amru al-‘Anbari as wali (governor) of Najd.
-According to him, the incorporation of the area into the first Islamic rule had brought stability and security, accompanied by prosperous of commerce and agriculture in the sedentary areas of the region.
-Based on classical chronicles, Hamad al-Jasir, the modern Saudi historian claims that the Banu Hanifah had settled the area of al-Yamama two centuries before Islam, and established there their capital in a town called Hajr.
-Al-Jasir repeats the description of Ibn al-Athir concerning the prosperity of the area during the first Islamic rule, which lasted as result of the rise of Umayyad dynasty (661-750) whose first ruler moved his capital to Damascus in 661.
-Since the Umayyad period until the rise of the Saudi-Wahhabi movement in 1744, the successive central rules failed to incorporate Najd into their administrations.
-The Umayyad government used to appoint walīs (provincial governors) in Najd, attempting to subdue the autonomous characteristics of its inhabitants.
-For example, the Umayyad Caliph ‘Abd al-Malik Ibn Marwan (685-705) dispatched Ibrahim Ibn ‘Arabi al-Kinani, one of the strong governor who attempted, in vein, to consolidate Umayyad rule over Najd..
+It is difficult to obtain substantial information on Najd in the pre- and early Islamic period since all sources are retrospective by later Arab chroniclers.
+Izz al-Din Ibn al-Athir (1160- 1233 CE) is one such chronicler and he refers to the Banu Hanifa in his account of the capture of the Najd area in 644 CE by Muslim forces led by the famous military leader Khalid Ibn al-Walid.
+Ibn al-Walid named Samara ’Amru al-Anbari as governor of Najd.
+According to Ibn al-Athir, the region’s incorporation in the early Islamic era brought stability, security, as well as commercial and agricultural prosperity to its settled areas.
+Al-Jasir claims, based on classical chronicles, that the Banu Hanifa had settled in the area of Yamama two centuries before Islam, establishing a capital in Hajr.
+Al-Jasir echoes Ibn al-Athir’s description of the prosperity of the area during the first Islamic rule, which endured as result of the rise of Umayyad dynasty (661-750 CE), the first ruler of which moved the capital to Damascus in 661 CE.
+From the Umayyad period until the rise of the Saudi-Wahhabi movement in 1744 CE, central authorities successively failed to incorporate Najd into their administrations.
+The Umayyad authorities would appoint walīs (provincial governors) in Najd in an attempt to subdue the autonomous impulses of its inhabitants.
+Umayyad Caliph ‘Abd al-Malik Ibn Marwan (685-705 CE), for example, dispatched Ibrahim Ibn ‘Arabi al-Kinani, a strong governor, who attempted in vain to consolidate Umayyad rule over Najd.